What is a

 Fixed Mindset

 A fixed mindset, proposed by Stanford professor Carol Dweck in her book Mindset, describes people who see their qualities as fixed traits that cannot change.
-With a fixed mindset, talent is enough to lead to success and effort to improve these talents isn’t required: one is born with a certain amount of skill and intelligence that can’t be improved upon.
+With a fixed mindset, talent is enough to lead to success and effort to improve these talents isn’t required.
+Those with a fixed mindset believe they are born with a certain amount of skill and intelligence that can’t be improved upon.
+Students with a fixed mindset may avoid challenges and even small obstacles to continue to appear ‘smart’ and to avoid failure.
+Fixed mindset vs. growth mindset examples include feeling threatened by others’ success as opposed to feeling inspired by others’ accomplishments.
+Similarly, those with a fixed mindset often want to prove their intelligence as opposed to improving their knowledge of a specific topic.

 Those who hold a fixed mindset believe that they are either good or bad at something based on their inherent nature.
-For instance, someone with a fixed mindset might say “I’m a natural born soccer player” or “I’m just no good at soccer,” believing that their athletic skills can’t be developed.
+A fixed mindset vs. a growth mindset example would be stating “I’m just no good at soccer,” as opposed to “I’m a natural born soccer player,” with the belief that their athletic skills can’t be developed.
 Those with fixed mindsets may avoid challenges, give up easily and ignore useful negative feedback.
 The opposite of this fixed mindset is the growth mindset.

 The Professor’s Guide to Agile Teaching